OctopusDeploy/docs/docs/administration/performance.md

 [SQL Server](/docs/installation/installing-octopus/sql-server-database-requirements.md) is the data persistence backbone of Octopus.
 Performance problems with your SQL Server will make Octopus run and feel slow and sluggish.
 You should implement a routine maintenance plan for your Octopus database.
 Here is a [sure guide](http://g.octopushq.com/SQLServerMaintenanceGuide) (free e-book) for maintaining SQL Server.

+## Task cap

+You can control how hard each of your Octopus Servers will work by controlling their **task cap**.

+Octopus Servers do quite a lot of work during deployments, mostly around package acquisition:

+- Downloading packages from the package source (network-bound)
+- Verifying package hashes (CPU-bound)
+- Calculating deltas between packages for [delta compression](/docs/deploying-applications/delta-compression-for-package-transfers.md) (I/O-bound and CPU-bound)
+- Uploading packages to deployment targets (network-bound)
+- Monitoring deployment targets for job status, and collecting logs

+At some point your server hardware is going to limit how many of these things a single Octopus Server can do concurrently.
+If a server over commits itself and hits these limits, timeouts (network or SQL connections) will begin to occur, and deployments can begin to fail.
+Above all else, your deployments should be repeatable and reliable.

+An ideal situation would be an Octopus Server that's performing as many parallel deployments as it can, while staying just under these limits.
+We tried several techniques to automatically throttle Octopus Server, but in practice this kind of approach proved to be unreliable.

+Instead, we decided to put this control into your hands, allowing you to control how many tasks each Octopus Server node will execute concurrently.
+This way, you can measure server metrics for **your own deployments**, and then increase/decrease the task cap appropriately.
+Administrators can change the task cap in {{Configuration>Nodes}}.

+The default task cap is set to `5` out of the box.
+Based on our load testing, this offered the best balance of throughput and stability for most scenarios.

+See this [blog post](https://octopus.com/blog/running-task-cap-and-high-availability) for more details on why we chose this approach.

 ## Tips

 Follow these tips to tune and maintain the performance of your Octopus: